 The average divorce application costs between $1,500 and $2,000, plus the court filing fee.
 The costs that you will pay will depend on the circumstances of your case.

-Note, this does not include the cost of a formal financial agreement (being either a binding financial agreement or consent order) which deals with the division of your assets.
+Note, this does not include the cost of a formal financial agreement (a binding financial agreement or consent order) which deals with the division of your assets.

 Is there any advantage to filing for divorce first?

 No. However, there is sometimes an advantage to file your application for divorce sooner, rather than later, depending on the circumstances of your case.

 Is it better to get separated or divorced?

 This will depend on the specific circumstances of your case.
 Contact one of our experienced divorce lawyers Brisbane to discuss which option is right in your individual case.

 Why would someone stall a divorce?